 My psychological evaluation therapy and my Real Life Experience (the living socially in the desired gender) started Valentine’s Day 2017.

 May 13th 2017 I first appeared on the fairway as Laura, and asked the other players to call me by that name, and use she/her as pronouns.
+I continued playing in mixed divisions.
+I was not yet allowed to compete in gender-based divisions.

-One reached out to me “Eeuh, hey, I am trying to understand, but I think it’s cool & courageous that you do this.”, the others stayed silent, but accepted it, as it wan’t their problem what name I went by, or whether or not I wore silicon breast in a bra under my shirt.
+One player reached out to me “Eeuh, hey, I am trying to understand, but I think it’s cool & courageous that you do this.”, the others stayed silent, but accepted it, as it wan’t their problem what name I went by, or whether or not I wore silicon breasts in a bra under my shirt.

 In early October 2017, I received the green light to proceed with possible legal and medical transition if I so wished.
 And I so wished.
 I was allowed to change my legal name and gender (Did that on Halloween 2017).